 If it is assumed that fiberboard degradation follows Arrhenius behavior, like other polymeric materials, then the temperature dependence of fiberboard degradation can be described by the activation energy.
-The average degradation rates are used to calculate the activation energy for each fiberboard property in the dry oven environments and the results are presented in Table 2.
-From weight loss data, the calculated activation energy for fiberboard samples aging in dry environments is 91 kJ/mol.
+The average degradation rates for each property are plotted vs. reciprocal temperature in Figure A-11 and Figure A-12, and the exponential coefficients are used to calculate the activation energies.
+The calculated activation energy for each fiberboard property in the dry oven environments are presented in Table 2.
+From weight loss data, the calculated activation energy for fiberboard samples aging in dry environments is 90 kJ/mol.
 This is in reasonable agreement with literature values of 109-151 kJ/mol for the activation energy of cellulose, a primary component of softwood and cane fiberboard [20-22].
-SRNL previously reported the calculated activation energy of ~38 kJ/mol for fiberboard degradation based upon weight measurements at absolute humidity of 40 g/m3 [9].
+SRNL previously reported the calculated activation energy was approximately 38 kJ/mol for fiberboard degradation based upon weight measurements at absolute humidity of 40 g/m [9].
 This is consistent with literature trends for wood products to have lower activation energy in humid conditions [22].
 As lower activation energy means faster rate when comparing the same reaction, the rate of thermal degradation for fiberboard samples is higher in humid than in dry conditions.